RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 *  consider allowing text to be used in the left side of a mapping instead of existing text in an existing field.
+*  allow the text mentioned above to come from a parsing of the note fields
 *  ?? what would you find useful?